 of variable attachment.
 Stem sometimes off centre.
 Resembles Clitocybe truncicola and

 age with a stronger fungal-

-Gerronema atrialbum (Clitocybula atrialba) - distinguished from Clitocybe by its long thin stem and dark cap and stem.
+Gerronema atrialbum (Clitocybula atrialba) - distinguished from Clitocybe by its long thin stem, thin flesh and dark cap and stem.
 On hidden hardwood but appearing terrestrial.
-Resembles Pseudoclitocybe. <10cm.
+Marasmioid clade. <10cm.
 Not hygrophanous.

 Pseudoarmillariella ectypoides - Strongly decurrent, yellowish gills.
 Not hygrophanous.
-Hygrophoroid clade, and it does somewhat resembles the smaller Chrysomphalina chrysophylla, which is more colourful and less strongly decurrent.
+Hygrophoraceae.
+It does somewhat resembles the smaller Chrysomphalina chrysophylla, which is more colourful and less strongly decurrent.
 5cm or less.
 Amyloid spores.

 Again, as this is a miscellaneous page, there is no specialized literature available for this artificial group.